maabdelghaffar/geonode/docs/devel/workshops/index.rst

     api.register(GeocollectionResource())

-And add the follofing in the urlpatterns:
+And add the following in the urlpatterns:

 .. code-block:: python